DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Evaluation

 \cref{fig:accuracy vs throughput} summarizes the accuracy-throughput trade-offs of Fast-dLLM and \ours as the degree of parallel decoding ($n_u$) increases.
 Each curve reports results for $n_u \in \{1,2,4\}$, marked from left to right.
 A critical limitation of fixed refresh schedules employed by Fast-dLLM is poor scalability.
 Fast-dLLM relies on periodic full refresh steps to correct approximation errors introduced by block-based caching.
 As sequence length or $n_u$ increases, the overhead of full refresh steps rapidly becomes dominant, significantly limiting the throughput.

 This effect can be quantified by examining the average number of tokens processed per step, including refresh steps.
-For a representative configuration with 1024 prompt tokens and 256 response tokens, Fast-dLLM PrefixCache and Fast-dLLM DualCache compute 144 tokens and 32 tokens per non-fresh steps on average, while both require processing 1280 tokens during refresh steps.
-With $B = 32$ and a single unmasked token per step ($n_u = 1$), the average number of computed tokens per step is $\frac{144 \times 31 + 1280}{32} = 179.5$ for \text{PrefixCache} and $\frac{32 \times 31 + 1280}{32} = 71$ per step for \text{DualCache}.
+For a representative configuration with 1024 prompt tokens and 256 response tokens, Fast-dLLM PrefixCache and Fast-dLLM DualCache compute on average 144 tokens and 32 tokens per non-refresh step, while both require processing 1280 tokens during refresh steps.
+With $B = 32$ and a single unmasked token per step ($n_u = 1$), the average number of computed tokens per step is $\frac{144 \times 31 + 1280}{32} = 179.5$ for \text{PrefixCache} and $\frac{32 \times 31 + 1280}{32} = 71$ for \text{DualCache}.
 As $n_u$ increases, the frequency of refresh steps grows correspondingly, causing the effective computation per step to rise steeply.
-This problem is particularly problematic for diffusion LLMs, whose defining advantage lies in decoding multiple tokens in parallel.
+This problem is particularly detrimental to diffusion LLMs, whose defining advantage lies in decoding multiple tokens in parallel.

 In contrast, \ours avoids any step that requires recomputing the entire sequence.
 As a result, \ours exhibits markedly better scalability with respect to $n_u$.
-This trend is consistently observed across \cref{fig:accuracy vs throughput}.
+This trend is consistently observed throughout \cref{fig:accuracy vs throughput}.
 The throughput gap between \ours and Fast-dLLM widens as $n_u$ grows in LLaDA.
 Notably, in Dream, \ours is slightly slower than Fast-dLLM DualCache at $n_u=1$; however, as $n_u$ grows, \ours rapidly closes the gap and ultimately surpasses Fast-dLLM DualCache in throughput.

 Overall, these results demonstrate that \ours effectively maintains the scalability characteristics that are essential to diffusion LLM inference under increasing parallel decoding without additional tuning overhead.